Center for the Local Integration of Migrants in Barranquilla

 The Mayors Migration Council’s support to Barranquilla will allow us to make a difference in the lives of our residents and show that Todos Somos Barranquilla, regardless of where we come from.

-— Jaime Pumarejo Heins, Mayor
+— Jaime Pumarejo Heins, Former Mayor

 Previous